 EXPERIENCE LA (2003-2016?)

-eXperience LA is another tourist-oriented booster blog run by a partnership of the Los Angeles Tourism & Convention Board, the Los Angeles Metropolitan Transit Authority, Los Angeles County Arts Commission, Overnight Prints, and “over 2,000 actively contributing arts and cultural organizations.”
+eXperience LA was another tourist-oriented booster blog run by a partnership of the Los Angeles Tourism & Convention Board, the Los Angeles Metropolitan Transit Authority, Los Angeles County Arts Commission, Overnight Prints, and “over 2,000 actively contributing arts and cultural organizations.”
 The website is expectedly advertorial although its promotion of public transit as a tool of city exploration is worth praise.
-Note: for those not old enough to remember, a stylized, uppercase “X” was de rigueur in the late 1990s for any marketer hoping to convey the “extremeness” of the experience on offer.
+Note: for those not old enough to remember, a stylized, uppercase “X” was de rigueur in the late 1990s for any marketer hoping to convey the supposedly desirable “extremeness” of the experience on offer.
 Around 2015/2016, it seems to have been absorbed into Discover Los Angeles.

 EZRA LOVES LOS ANGELES (2013-2017?)